 Can you open a CD online?

-Depending on the bank you choose, you can open an account online or in person.
+You can open an account online or in person, depending on your bank.

 What are CD Relationship rates?